 The idea for these hummus spring rolls came from a friend of mine, who immediately suggested fusion spring rolls when I mentioned to her that I had made the hummus recipe again.
 Boy am I glad I took her advice!
 This particular hummus recipe’s Asian flair made it perfect for pairing with fresh veggies inside a roll.
 Because the hummus is filling, you get to skip over the step of adding tofu or noodles to bulk it up.

 I was going to write something about how the weather has finally turned into full-on spring, but before I got the chance we had another freak cold snap this week.
 Too optimistically, I had already put away my winter biking gloves and the like, only to have to dig them out again a few days ago.
 I probably deserved that =p.
 Despite the cold, ~generally speaking~ I’m still getting that springtime feeling of craving fresh fruits and vegetables.
 Bring on the asparagus, leeks, snap peas, and garlic scapes!
 These hummus spring rolls were crafted with heavy use of last week’s CSA shipment, which included the following:

 Not a leafy green in sight!
 But as you can see, the ingredients were just begging to be made into spring rolls.
 So combine that with my friend’s suggestion and it was just fate. 🙂

-- about ½ recipe of harvest carrot and ginger hummus made without the smoked paprika
+- 1/2 recipe harvest carrot and ginger hummus

-- Add the shredded beets to a small bowl with the lime juice and let them sit while you do the rest of the prep.
-I like doing this step to mellow out the flavor of the raw beets a little bit.
-You can definitely skip it if you want.
+Add the shredded beets to a small bowl with the lime juice and let them sit while you do the rest of the prep.

 - Fill a wide, shallow bowl with water (or run your tap on low) and gently wet a spring roll paper.
 You want to get the entire thing wet, while keeping it in/under the water for as short a time as you can.
 Transfer it to a clean, flat surface.